What To Do in Hong Kong in 24 Hours

-I haven’t visited Hong Kong yet (edit: I got to visit Hong Kong in March 2016), but I’m always looking to travel somewhere new.
-To give Take Me to the World readers a little wanderlust travel blogger Agness of eTramping presents her tips how to spend 24 Hours in Hong Kong.
+Today Agness of eTramping presents her tips on how to spend 24 hours in Hong Kong.
 All photos within this post are courtesy of Agness and Cez of eTramping.

 Hong Kong in 24 hours itinerary

-#1 Breakfast at street vendor at Chungking Mansions.
+#1 Breakfast at a street vendor at Chungking Mansions.

-One of the best located and affordable places to stay overnight in Hong Kong is certainly the area of Chungking Mansions.
-This huge building consists of cheap hostels and hotels and the prices for a single room starts from HK$100.
+One of the best located and affordable places to stay overnight in Hong Kong is the area of Chungking Mansions.
+This huge building consists of cheap hostels and hotels and the prices for a single room start from HK$100.

 After your breakfast, one of the most relaxing things to do in Hong Kong on the cheap is visiting Tsim Sha Tsui Promenade.
 Grab a map of the city and go for a nice walk along the promenade admiring the stunning skyline and impressive skyscrapers.
 If you’re travelling with your partner, heading there at night would be a nice idea for a romantic walk.

 After heading up to the peak, it’s time for well-deserved lunch on the cheap in Hong Kong.
 Where should you go?
 I recommend two places.
-One is called Tsui Wah and this is a local chain of well priced restaurants offering a great variety of delicious meals, for example fried noodles with egg and veggies or Western style burgers.
+One is called Tsui Wah, and this is a local chain of well-priced restaurants offering a great variety of delicious meals, for example, fried noodles with egg and veggies or Western-style burgers.
 They have Wi-Fi there so you can surf the Internet when digging into your plate of goodies.
 If you like dim sum dishes, you can’t miss Dim Sum Square restaurant located at 88 Jervois St, Sheung Wan on Hong Kong Island.
 Although it’s extremely small, they have the best dim sum meals in Hong Kong.
 You can choose grilled pork, seafood or plain veggie dim sum.
-Each dish costs around $2 so you can order plenty of them and try a little of everything.
+Each dish costs around HK$2 so you can order plenty of them and try a little of everything.

 If you feel like doing some shopping, head to Temple Street Market.
-You can find there everything you can think of – from electronics to clothes and cosmetics with affordable prices.
+You can find there everything you can think of – from electronics to clothes and cosmetics at affordable prices.